Sheys11/FairWheel/README.md

 #
 > ## Project Features

-- Gamified auction mechanism where buyers don't see the specific items they are bidding.
+- Gamified auction mechanism where buyers have fair chances of bidding on a claim to a Nft from a pool of multiples.

-- Semi-custodial logic of sellers digital assets.
+- Semi-custodial logic of sellers digital assets and profits.

 - Auctions are MEV resistant.

-- There 10 pools of closely-priced assets with the top pool holding the expensive assets.
+- 10 pools of closely-priced assets with the top pool holding the expensive assets.

-- Closely-priced assets are available in each pool with a floor price to start from.
+- Closely-priced assets are available in each pool with an aggregated floor price to start bid from.

 </p>